If you're currently using webpack to manage your CSS, importing font files won't work without a little bit of extra configuration.

 And that's a wrap folks, you should now be able to load fonts into your CSS and JS files without webpack throwing any errors.

-If you'd like a completed version of the project, clone up the completed repo, install its dependencies, and run yarn for font loading goodness.
+If you'd like a completed version of the project, clone up the completed repo, install its dependencies, and run npm run start for font loading goodness.

 Hopefully this tutorial was able to help you, for more dev content and tips, be sure to follow me on Twitter at @christopher4lis.